Submissions

 • Introduction

-This section provides background information to the reader which leads from the general questions to what was actually done in the research study.
+This section provides background information to the reader which leads from the general questions to what was done in the research study.
 It is, therefore, not the place for an exhaustive literature review but should indicate the scope of the study, why the study was conducted, and related work by others.
 The Introduction should be broad, specific, ending with an objective clearly and briefly.

 • Methods